Automattic/vip-governance-plugin/README.md

 #### Example

-This example involves making a call to `http://my.site/wp-json/vip-governance/v1/editor/rules` for an `editor` role:
+This example involves making a call to `http://my.site/wp-json/vip-governance/v1/editor/rules` for an `editor` role, while using [this]((#default-and-user-role-rule-set)) rule file found in the starter rule sets:

 ```json
 {